Upper Key Stage 2

 Karen Vine BEd (Hons) Primary Education with Computing

 Mrs Vine came to us from a large inner-city school in Leeds.
-Karen leads Computing in school.
+Karen leads Computing and is the class teacher for the Red Squirrels on Wednesday through to Friday.
 She has worked alongside Mrs Watkins to learn and bring in new thinking, adapted from approaches in the Far East, to teaching Mathematics throughout the school.